Josefov's Six Synagogues

 Klausen Synagogue

 Founded in 1694, it is the biggest of the six synagogues.
 The temple features a large collection of Hebrew texts to acquaint visitors with the sources of Judaism, for example, the Hebrew Bible and the Talmud.
+The Klausen Synagogue is located near the exit of the Old Jewish Cemetery

 High Synagogue

 Built during the sixteenth century and financed by Mordechai Maisel, the High Synagogue has two floors.
 On the top floor, visitors can find a collection of fabrics, curtains and objects made of silver.
-On the bottom floor there is a small souvenir shop.
+On the bottom floor, there is a small souvenir shop.

 Admissions to the Synagogues